rrsankar/All-About-VectorDB/2-Image-Similarity-Search-App-with-Qdrant/README.md

 **Payload** is a **JSON object** that stores additional data related to the vector.
 E.g. text keyword, numeric, geo-coordinates etc.

-We can use Payload to filter vectors during a query.
+You can use Payload to filter vectors during a query.

 ## Qdrant Architecture